-2021 was riddled with metaverse news, supply chain issues, and data privacy changes.
-Still, retail e-commerce sales worldwide reached an estimated $4.9 trillion, and experts predict that this will grow by 50% more over the next four years.
+The past few years were riddled with metaverse news, supply chain issues, and data privacy changes.
+Still, retail eCommerce sales worldwide managed to rake in trillions and experts predict that it’s not going to slow down soon.

 Whether you’re a newbie or a pro, these tips will help you increase your engagement, convert your traffic into sales, and grow your bottom line.

-30 E-commerce Marketing Tips to Drive Sales This 2022:
+27 eCommerce Marketing Tips to Drive Sales in 2023:

 - 1. Gather first-party data

 - 4. Take advantage of reviews